Vrturo/FrontEndLabz/miniProjects/calculator/README.md

 #Project: Building An On Screen Calculator Using Javascript

-### A simple implementation to flex some JS, JQuery, ...
+### A simple implementation to flex some JS, JQuery, etc.. to drill in my understanding of these languages.

 These are the buttons that work: